Foreclosure Rescue Scams

 What really happens: They take your money, but don’t call your lender.
 Or they’ll have you work with their “in-house” lawyer, who’s in on the scam.
 Then your house gets foreclosed and you’re out of luck.

 DCBA’s tip: Never ignore notices.
-Talk to your lender and call DCBA for free help.
+Talk to your lender directly and call DCBA for free help.

 “Give me money to file a bankruptcy.
 That stops the foreclosure.”